5 best practices for workload planning

 This is where workload planning comes in.
 It allows you to organize resources as an effective productivity booster.
 It's all about finding the perfect balance between financial funds, technological tools and employee availability.

-Know your resources inside out
+Know your resources inside and out

 Take history into account

-Tracking time with a dedicated tool
+Track times with a dedicated tool

 Time tracking involves measuring the time it takes your employees to complete a specific task.
 Specific tools can help you in this process.
 Stafiz offers a time tracking functionality.
 Everything is centralized on a single platform.